Cloud-Architekt/AzurePrivilegedIAM/README.md

-# Azure RBAC
+# Azure Privileged Identity & Access Management
-Docs and samples about privileged identity and access management in Azure
+Docs, resources and samples to implement a secure privileged identity and access management in Microsoft Entra and Azure AD.